mkthewlis/Milestone-Project-3/README.md

 #### Consistent features across all pages

 - The menu at the top of the page and footer are consistent in design and responsive throughout the website.
 However, the contents of the menu changes depending on if a user is logged in or not.
+- The menu bar for users logged in features a 'Sign Out' button where the 'Sign Up' button usually is.
+When a user in session chooses to sign out, a flash message confirms this action and they are redirected back to the 'Sign In' page.
 - Each page has a footer with an arrow button to smoothly scroll back to the top.
 - The footer also features an icon to copy the URL for ease of sharing the app with others, created with clipboard.js (referenced below).
 - Although each page features different illustrations/ graphics, they are all designed with the same color palette and are from the same illustrator for consistency.
 - All sign in/ sign up buttons are designed consistently in their respective colors across the app.
 - The active page is underlined with a green line to show the user which page their are on.
 - All flash messages appear under the menu bar with the same font and background color throughout the app, and fade out with the same JaveScript function after a few seconds.
+- If a user has not logged in, they are unable to access the pages closed to users in session as the pages are redirected back to the open pages, with most of these redirections leading to the 'Sign Up' page to prompt them to create an account.

 #### Home